gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_omnibus.md

 ## Prerequisites

-- _At least_ 4 GB of RAM available on your cluster, in chunks of 1 GB.
+- _At least_ 4 GB of RAM available on your cluster.
 41GB of storage and 2 CPU are also required.
 - Kubernetes 1.4+ with Beta APIs enabled
 - [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) provisioner support in the underlying infrastructure
 - An [external IP address](#networking-prerequisites)